HenryAWE/asbind20/doc/index.rst

 - Generating generic wrapper for functions of any parameter count at compile-time, without using any macro.

-- RAII tools for managing lifetime
+- RAII tools for managing lifetime of script objects.

-- Container for storing script objects
+- Container for storing script objects.

 Extension Library
 -----------------